 You can choose IPE in three different IPE grades we work with.
 These can vary according to sapwood, grain, color, and pattern.

-This is also called First European Quality (FEQ).
+This is also called first and seconds (FAS).
 It’s the best IPE grade.
-Number 1 Grade IPE must not have any defects or sapwood.
-Also, it shouldn’t have any splits, roughness or holes.
+This is not the same as A Grade Ipe or Premium.
+Also, it shouldn’t have any splits, roughness, or holes.
 The board should be clear on all sides and have a straight grain, rather than tiger stripes or reverse.

 The ends of Number 1 Grade IPE are waxed to seal them.
 When IPE wood meets with the Number 1 Grade requirements, it’s close to perfect.